-- In Seto no Hanayome, the top of Nagasumi's head actually gets cut off.
+- In My Bride Is a Mermaid, the top of Nagasumi's head actually gets cut off.
 He's fine right afterward though.

 - A late episode of K-On! has Yui accidentally chop her bangs very short while trying to trim them, and they go back to their usual length in the next episode.
 However, a bonus episode that chronologically took place shortly after this incident shows her with her hair still cut short.

-- In the official Doujinshi Anthology of Ace Attorney, main character Phoenix Wright (who is known for having had Anime hair ever since he was born, despite not using hairgel or the likes) is shown with wet hair in two instances, which reveals that he's literally an "Instant Bishounen, Just Add Water".
-How to get his hair back to it's usual shape?
-Shake his head twice and apply the hairdryer for aproximately two seconds.
-A very dumstruck Edgeworth compared it to "Shape Memory Alloy".
+- In the official Doujinshi Anthology of Ace Attorney, main character Phoenix Wright (who is known for having had Anime Hair ever since he was born, despite not using hairgel or the likes) is shown with wet hair in two instances, which reveals that he's literally an "Instant Bishounen, Just Add Water".
+How to get his hair back to its usual shape?
+Shake his head twice and apply the hairdryer for approximately two seconds.
+A very dumbstruck Edgeworth compared it to "Shape Memory Alloy".